jbu313mlb92ome8w/MeshCore_ESPTool_Flasher/README.md

 # MeshCore_ESPTool_Flasher
-Script to Flash MeshCore to LoRa Device
+Script to Flash and Verify MeshCore to LoRa Device
 <br>
 <br>
 ## Usage